sghiassy/StateKit/README.md

 2. The state chart then finds the [lowest common ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor) between the two states.
 3. The state chart then traverses up the tree from the current state to the [lowest common ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor).
 As the state chart traverses up the tree it will run the `exitState` block of each state it touches if they are present on the state.
 4. Once the state chart reaches the [lowest common ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor), it will start to traverse down the tree to the destination state.
 For each state it touches it will run the `enterState` block if its present.
-5. The operation completes once the state chart reaches the destiation state.
+5. The operation completes once the state chart reaches the destination state.

 Graphically, this would look like: